test-point/test-point.github.io/_tabs/dcl.md

 The [Testpoint DCL service](https://dcl.testpoint.io/) is a free DCL implementation to facilitate B2B development.

-The Testpoint DCL management interface is integrated with the [testpoint IDP](https://idp.testpoint.io) for access control, and the [testpoint SMP](https://smp.testpoint.io/), however other SMPs can also be used.
+The Testpoint DCL management interface is integrated with the [testpoint IDP](https://idp.testpoint.io) for access control, and the [testpoint DCP](https://dcp.testpoint.io/), however other DCPs can also be used.